KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews-Article.md

 KeyboardKit has a ``KeyboardPreviews`` namespace that contains preview-related services and state.
 The name doesn't match the group name, since "Previews" conflicts with SwiftUI.

-For instance, the ``KeyboardContext``.``KeyboardContext/preview`` can be used as a dummy context, and the ``KeyboardInputViewController``.``KeyboardInputViewController/preview`` as a dummy controller.
+For instance, the ``KeyboardContext`` ``KeyboardContext/preview`` can be used as a dummy context, and the ``KeyboardInputViewController`` ``KeyboardInputViewController/preview`` as a dummy input controller.

-These preview-specific services and state simplifies creating previews for views that require KeyboardKit.
-Just use **.preview** instead of creating a proper instance.
+These static, preview-specific services and state values simplify creating previews for views that use KeyboardKit-specific types.